 Fact #1: Every state is different, but the concept is the same

 State governments are responsible for their own guardianship systems.
-Every state has its own rules, regulations and case law related to this legal process.
+Every state has its own rules, regulations and case law.
 For example, in California, guardianship doesn’t exist.
 There, elder guardianship is called conservatorship.

 Get specific information about elder guardianship where you live by visiting your state’s guardianship association website.
 If your state doesn’t have a website specifically for guardianship, contact the state bar association to learn more.

 Fact #2: Elder guardianship is common and necessary

 Roughly 1.5 million Americans live under some form of elder guardianship, most of which are necessary.
 And guardianships can happen for many different reasons.
 Anyone from an individual in a coma to a slightly senile grandma can become subject to elder guardianship.

 Elder guardianship is invaluable for many families dealing with relatives that can no longer care for themselves.
 But the cumulative worth of the assets in guardianship is $273 billion, an amount that is undeniably tempting to criminals.

 Fact #3: Guardians have the power